bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/07_Remote_access_Cluster_Computing.rst

     </Project>

 The ``Name`` given to the Computing cluster equals the host of the remote cluster and the ``User`` tag is the user for that host.
-For example, if we want to access the remote machine with ``myUser@remoteMachine`` the xml should be
+For example, if we want to access the remote machine with ``myUser@remoteMachine`` the xml should be indicated as follows

 .. code-block:: xml